About RTG 2450

 Research groups from mathematics and computer science have been developing tools in the past, which turn out to be useful to meet the challenges described above.
 Therefore, we believe it to be fruitful to continue to integrate these methods in order to help in the further development of innovative multiscale models.
 One aim is to implement recursive computational workflows using tools and methods from Computer Science and novel integrators from Mathematics.
 The innovative combination of established methods in combination with enhanced sampling technologies will enable the participants to extend the range of presently accessible problems by recursively coupling methods on different time- and length-scales in adaptable multi-scale scientific workflows.

 We designed the RTG training program to obtain an in-depth user-centered knowledge of the available simulation methods and their combined application in the context of different scientific disciplines to prepare the graduates for the complex simulation challenges of their scientific careers in academia or industry.
 The training also involves aspects of computer science and numerical mathematics, which will broaden the participants’ ability in methods development.
 Further, a deeper knowledge about simulation techniques for different materials will be obtained.
 To solve important questions in computational materials research successfully, one has to address issues related to the disciplinary organization of science, where problems are often chosen in a method-oriented way, in contrast to being problem-oriented.
 This often results only from a limited availability of and knowledge about methods and simulation techniques.

 Consequently, problems are frequently tailored such, that they can be addressed by the methods mastered by the particular scientific work-group or doctoral researchers.
 The RTG training program tries to address these issues from the beginning by building interdisciplinary teams and teaching thinking in scale-bridging terms.

 The images on this site are examples that show the variety of projects.
-Please feel free to explore our projects 1 to 7 for more detailed information.
+Please feel free to explore our projects for more detailed information.